 insula Albionum.
-A Chevening exhibition by Marita van Rooyen
+A photographic exhibition by Chevening alumna Marita van Rooyen

 On the occasion of the opening of the Chevening online application cycle 2016/17 for Namibian applicants on 03 August, the British High Commission is herewith announcing a Chevening exhibition by Marita van Rooyen, celebrating the healthy bilateral ties between Namibia and the UK.